Lifespan of GFCI outlet

 How do I test a GFCI outlet?

-To test a GFCI outlet, simply press the 'test' button.
-This should cause the outlet to trip and cut power.
-If it doesn't trip, the GFCI needs to be replaced.
+To test a GFCI outlet, simply press the 'test' button, which should cause the 'reset' button to pop out, indicating the GFCI is working properly.
+If the 'reset' button does not pop out, the GFCI needs to be replaced.

 Can I replace a GFCI outlet myself?